markusschaeffer/diploma-thesis/README.md

     - Proof of Work (Ethash): mining difficulty
     - Proof of Authority (Clique): period
 - Block size: gasLimit (genesis.json) and targetGasLimit (geth)
-- Type of workload: smart contract scenario (account, voting)
+- Type of workload: smart contract (account, voting)
+- Configuration of nodes in the network (CPU, RAM) (different AWS EC2 instances)
 - Blockchain network size: amount of nodes in the network (1-20)
-- Configuration of nodes in the network (CPU, RAM) (different AWS EC2 instances)

 ## Metrics
 - Throughput: the number of successful transactions per second.